Wednesday, December 12, 2018

 Christopher Columbus Biography

-If not the most important, he is one of the most important persons in history, dividing history like Jesus Christ (B.C. and A.C.) as the Pre-Columbian era and the Columbus era.
-Columbus was a visionary; a man who challenged his times.
-Columbus discovered America, the New World, in 1492.
+Columbus is one of the most important persons in history, dividing history as the Pre-Columbian and the Columbian era.
+Columbus was a visionary, a man who challenged his times.
+He discovered America, the New World, in 1492.

-Name: Columbus original name is Cristoforo Colombo.
+Name: Columbus’ original name is Cristoforo Colombo.
 He changed his name into Spanish as Cristóbal Colón.
-"Christopher Columbus" is the anglicised name.
+“Christopher Columbus” is the anglicized name.
 [1]

 Parents: Columbus' parents were Domenico Colombo, a wool weaver, and Susanna Fontanarossa.
 [2]